AdobeDocs/commerce-webapi/src/pages/graphql/schema/checkout/queries/get-payment-config.md

 Attribute |  Data Type | Description
 --- | --- | ---
-`code` | String | The payment method code as defined in the payment gateway `is_visible` | Boolean | Indicates whether the payment method is shown.
+`code` | String | The payment method code as defined in the payment gateway.
+`is_visible` | Boolean | Indicates whether the payment method is shown.
 `payment_intent` | String | Defines the payment intent.
 The possible values are `Authorize` or `Capture`.
 `sdk_params` | SDKParams | PayPal parameters required to load the PayPal JavaScript SDK.